codenautas/kill-9/README.md

 #### statusBad *integer default 404*

 The status sent when the pid doesn't match.

+#### locationBad *url*

+The location for a redirect.
+This is mandatory if statusKilled between 300 and 303.

 #### messageBad *text default "kill -9 unknown"*